logo

 Plate problems and resulting changes

 There were several practical problems with the London plates.
-The smaller stamps were of a non-standard size and were larger than had been expected.
-Because of their size, the commonly used ½d and the 2d values were in plates with only 120 impressions while the 1d was even worse as it was issued in two colours and there were only 80 impressions on each plate.
-The previous 1d stamp was in a single colour with 240 impressions on each plate and therefore could be produced much more cheaply and quickly.
+The New Zealand Post Office had expected the issue to be in two sizes and to be in sheets of either 240 or 120.
+The smaller stamps were of a non-standard size and were larger than had been expected and so none were in sheets of 240.
+Most, including the commonly used ½d and the 2d values, were in plates with only 120 impressions while the 1d was in sheets of 80 and the 5s in sheets of 60.
+Moreover, the 1d was issued in two colours while the previous 1d stamp was in a single colour with 240 impressions on each plate and therefore could be produced much more cheaply and quickly.

 To deal with demand, the ½d, 1d and 2d values from the second side-face definitives remained in use along with the new set.
 As that could not continue indefinitely, it was decided that the design for the 1d and 4d values would be interchanged and that the ½d, 1d and 2d values would be reduced in size and printed from plates with 240 impressions.